bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 ### What is the native coin on Beacon Chain ?

-The Binance Coin, BNB, is the native asset on Beacon Chain .
+The Build N Build Coin, BNB, is the native asset on Beacon Chain .
 There are 200MM BNB coins in total.
 There will be no mining.
 The existing coin burns and freezes will still be in effect on the new Beacon Chain  blockchain.